Stroke Center

 Transient ischemic attack (TIA)

 Sometimes called a mini-stroke, a transient ischemic attack occurs when blood flow to a part of the brain stops for a brief time.
-Symptoms are similar to stroke but typically last less than an hour before disappearing.
+Symptoms are similar to a stroke but typically last less than an hour before disappearing.
 A TIA increases your risk of having a stroke later.

 The Stanford Health Care Stroke Center offers a full spectrum of support services for people who experience a stroke, in addition to nationally recognized diagnostic services and treatments.

 The best stroke outcomes depend on getting treatment as fast as possible.
 Stanford Health Care’s Life Flight Program provides 24-hour emergency air transport so you can receive advanced care right away.
-Our Emergency Department is equipped with the latest tools and technologies to assess your needs in the event of a stroke.
+Our emergency department is equipped with the latest tools and technologies to assess your needs in the event of a stroke.

 What to Expect